mrOranger/RxJs/4. Time/README.md

 if you expecting that values are printed with a distance of 2s you are wrong.
 Operators are executed in sequence meaning and do not affects the value's generation process, therefore the array `[1, 2, 3, 4, 5]` is one value's container emitted once, after the emission of these values the entire array flows through the pipe and the observation of these values is shifted to 1s that each one of these are incremented, then shifted of 1s and incremented and finally are observed by the Observer.

-## Hanlding dynamic inputs with `debounce` and `throttle`
+## Handling dynamic inputs with `debounce` and `throttle`

 Sometimes we have to deal with sources emitting many input values, so that we are not interested in handling all the events but just few of them.
 Let's consider an user's mouse input event, each time user uses the pointer, a new event is emitted, most of the times such events are so many and maybe we are interested in handling pointer's events for a specific component of our webpage.

 `debounce` consists in filtering values emitted only after a certain amount of time is passed from the emission of the previous value.
-In software terms, **deboucing** means _executes something only after a certain period is passed without anything has been done_.
+In software terms, **debouncing** means _executes something only after a certain period is passed without anything has been done_.
 I know that this operator is quite difficult to understand, however, let's consider the following figure:

 <p align="center">
     <img src="../assets/4.
 Time/Debounce.png" alt="Debounce Operator" style="width:100%">
 </p>

-the source is emitting some values represeted by squares, circles and diamonds, therefore, the source is not emitting single values types.
+the source is emitting some values represented by squares, circles and diamonds, therefore, the source is not emitting single values types.
 However, as you can see, differently from the other diagrams, values are not emitted with the same time rate, some values are emitted with a smaller distance from the previous while others are delayed.
-In this context, `debounce` is a filter, it checks that a certain amout of time, that is `t` is passed from the emission of the last value, if the amount of time is smaller than the input value, the current value is ignored, otherwise, it can reach the Observer.
+In this context, `debounce` is a filter, it checks that a certain amount of time, that is `t` is passed from the emission of the last value, if the amount of time is smaller than the input value, the current value is ignored, otherwise, it can reach the Observer.

 Let's see the this example: